block-core/blockcore-wallet/README.md

 ## Browser Support
 Blockcore Wallet supports all Chromium based browsers - Chrome, Edge Opera, Brave etc.

-FireFox is not supported.
-Support for FireFox is not planned.
+Firefox is not supported.
+Support for Firefox is not planned.

 ### Normal vs Quick